 HOW TO SERVE INSTANT POT RICE PUDDING

 Serve this dish hot, or cold!
-I prefer it warm but it’s also delicious straight from the fridge cold.
-Just don’t forget a new sprinkling of cinnamon on top of your Instant Pot Rice Pudding!
+I prefer it warm, but it’s also delicious straight from the fridge cold.
+Just don’t forget to sprinkle some cinnamon on top of your Instant Pot Rice Pudding!

 If you like raisins in your rice pudding, add them to the pot the same time you add the first cup of milk so they have time to plump up.

-Evaporated milk most often comes in a can and is a shelf-stable milk that’s great to keep in the pantry.
-You may use evaporated milk for any portion of the milk used in this recipe.
+Evaporated milk most often comes in a can and is a shelf-stable milk.
+It’s great to keep in the pantry.
+You can use evaporated milk for any portion of the milk used in this recipe.
 Evaporated milk is rich and slightly sweet, so it’ll work great!

-Homemade rice pudding (made on the stove top or Instant Pot) lasts for a maximum of one week in the refrigerator, if you can get it to last that long!
+Homemade rice pudding (made on the stove top or Instant Pot) lasts for a maximum of one week in the refrigerator.
+That’s if it doesn’t all get eaten right away!

 REFRIGERATE RICE PUDDING?
 HOW TO STORE RICE PUDDING

-Rice Pudding should be stored in the fridge when you’re not eating it.
-The rice pudding may be a little thicker when you take it out of the fridge, but all you need to do is add a splash of milk before serving or microwaving.
+Rice pudding should be stored in the fridge.
+The rice pudding might be a little thicker when you take it out of the fridge.
+Just add a splash of milk before serving or microwaving.

 Freezing rice pudding is not recommended, but it can be done.
 The rice pudding may separate and not be as creamy once warmed up.
 It’s so easy to do in the Instant Pot, I recommend making it fresh every time 🙂

-There is not right or wrong way to eat rice pudding.
+There is no right or wrong way to eat rice pudding.
 I prefer to eat rice pudding warm, topped with cinnamon.
-But I eat it cold out of the fridge the next day.
+But I often eat it cold from the fridge the next day.
 Try it both ways and see which you prefer!

 Don’t Forget to Pin this Post!

 Rice pudding is not a diet food.
 It contains white rice, sugar, milk, cream, and sometimes butter.
-Rice pudding is high in carbs and comfort and is a delicious treat!
+Rice pudding is high in carbs and comfort.
+It’s a delicious treat!

-I’m often asked if you can use brown rice, or arborio rice (pudding rice) in this pressure cooker rice pudding recipe.
-The answer is… you can technically use whatever rice you want.
-As you can see in the recipe, you start with hot, cooked rice before you add any other ingredients to it.
+I’m often asked if you can use brown rice, or arborio rice (pudding rice), in this pressure cooker rice pudding recipe.
+Technically, you can use whatever rice you want.
+The recipe simply starts with hot, cooked rice before adding any other ingredients.

 I prefer to use enriched long grain white rice in my rice pudding recipe.
 I have also used Jasmine rice with success.
-Using brown rice will definitely change the flavor and texture of your rice pudding, so you need to be aware of this.
+Using brown rice will definitely change the flavor and texture of your rice pudding, so be aware!

-I have used arborio rice for this rice pudding recipe and I’ll tell you, I couldn’t tell that much of a difference.
-Since arborio rice is a lot pricier than the other types of rice I use and it wasn’t any better or worse, I recommend using long grain rice.
+I have used arborio rice for this rice pudding recipe.
+Honestly, I couldn’t tell much of a difference.
+Since arborio rice is much pricier than the other types of rice, I recommend using long grain rice.

 To prevent rice from sticking in your Instant Pot, you need to first, use the correct ratio of water to rice.

-Second, you need to ensure you don’t leave your rice on the keep warm setting too long.
-If you do, the water will evaporate out of the venting hole and still be “cooking” at a low temperature and will dry out the rice, causing it to stick.
+Second, ensure you don’t leave your rice on the “keep warm” setting too long.
+The water will evaporate through the venting hole and slowly cook the rice at a low temperature, drying it out and causing it to stick.

 Read my post on how to make Long Grain White Rice in the Instant Pot.

-There are a couple of ways to thicken rice pudding.
-You may cook it down and reduce the liquid so it is thicker.
+There are a couple ways to thicken rice pudding.
+You can cook it down and reduce the liquid so it is thicker.
 This method may make your rice softer than my preferred method, which is to thicken using eggs.

-It’s important to temper the eggs into the hot rice pudding (whisk into milk and then whisk the milk mixture into the hot mixture), so you don’t get scrambled eggs in your dessert!
+It’s important to temper the eggs into the hot rice pudding (whisk eggs into milk and then whisk the milk mixture into the hot rice), so you don’t get scrambled eggs in your dessert!

 Thickening the rice pudding with eggs gives it a creamy, custardy flavor and texture.

 From there, follow the directions as written in the recipe!
-You may need to add slightly more liquid to compensate for the moisture that is lost with leftover rice.
+You might need to add slightly more liquid to compensate for the moisture that is lost with leftover rice.

 Pumpkin Rice Pudding

 Don’t forget this Pumpkin Rice Pudding recipe.
-Someone described it as, “SHUT THE FRONT DOOR DELICIOUS!”
+One follower described it as, “SHUT THE FRONT DOOR DELICIOUS!”

-If you want a lighter rice pudding that’s every bit as delicious, try my Instant Pot Coconut Rice Pudding that uses coconut milk and another secret coconut ingredient you’re gonna LOVE!
+If you want a lighter rice pudding that’s every bit as delicious, try my Instant Pot Coconut Rice Pudding.
+That recipe uses coconut milk and another secret coconut ingredient you’re gonna LOVE!

 If you’re looking for another dairy free option, feel free to replace the milk in this recipe with your favorite non-dairy milk.
-Almond milk, coconut milk, oat milk, would all work for this rice pudding recipe.
-You’ll just have to adjust the amounts if you like it thicker or thinner.
+Almond milk, coconut milk, or oat milk, would all work for this rice pudding recipe.
+You’ll just have to adjust the amounts, depending on your preferred thickness.